Carlos Correa Player Props: Twins vs. Nationals

 Carlos Correa At The Plate

-- Correa is hitting .194 with three doubles, two home runs and six walks.
+- Correa has three doubles, two home runs and seven walks while hitting .227.

-- He has homered in two of 16 games played this year, and in 2.9% of his plate appearances.
+- In 17 games played this year, he has homered in two of them.

-- In four games this year (25.0%), Correa has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (29.4%), Correa has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.